nguyenhoangtrungg/Coliee_2023_task12/README.md

 ```

 **Parameters:**
-* folder_input_link: link to the folder containing the documents
+* inputpath: path to the folder containing the documents
-* label_link: link to the file containing the labels
+* labelpath: path to the file containing the labels
-* output_link: link to the output file
+* outputpath: path to the output file
 * flag_suppressed: flag if keep only paragraph have keyword "_suppressed"

 **Note**: